johnnichev/harry-potter-q-a-rag-system/README.md

 - Benchmark: `python backend/scripts/benchmark.py`

 ## Implementation Notes

+- Frontend now uses a single conversation thread stored in localStorage (`hp_chat_messages`).
+- Dark mode is the default; Light mode is available via toggle.
+Colors use accessible contrast.
+- Input clears and refocuses on send for fast follow-ups.
+- A loading indicator appears before first tokens with subtle animation.

 - Text is chunked with overlap to balance recall and latency.
 - Embeddings and vector index are precomputed at startup and kept in memory.